google/usbmon/README.md

 ```

 ### Experimental collectd plugin mode
-Usbmon can operate as collectd exec plugin, this feature is experimental.
+Usbmon can operate as collectd exec plugin.

 Add a new type to `/usr/share/collectd/types.db`: